josephhany/Operating-Systems-Lab/lab_1/readme.txt

 Note: Do not provide a non empty directory to the program to restore the files in because it will not allow so.

+In order to run the backup each hour, you need to do the following:

+1- crontab -e
+2- modify the crontab by adding this line at the end:

+0 * * * * /root/csce_3402/lab_1/backup.sh /root/csce_3402/lab_1/dir_to_backup /root/csce_3402/lab_1/dir_to_backup_into 123

+3- if you need to view the log file for this cron job put this line:

+>> /tmp/foo.log 2>&1

+and run vi /tmp/foo.log